 For example, if you want to publish photographs of your vehicle and physical injuries, only use those that have already been approved by your attorney and sent to the defense.
 Any comments you make should be limited and approved ahead of time by your attorney.
 Increase your privacy settings so that you only share information with friends.
 Just remember that your friends may be interviewed by a defense investigator.

 If you claim to have depression, friends’ sympathetic comments may not harm your case since you’re reaching out for support.
 Still, you should try not to explain anything or give any case details.

 - How you plan to use your settlement

-The best course of action is probably to stop posting anything other than a possible post that you were injured in an accident and will not be using social media until further notice.
+The best course of action is probably to stop posting anything.
 But if you simply must post something, have it reviewed first by your attorney.

 Your claim should be handled by an experienced and knowledgeable attorney.
 Brooks Law Group can explain your case and what you should post on social media during your personal injury case.